 Is the Incremental DJ-RSI Test valid and reliable?

 The incremental DJ-RSI test has been proven to be a valid and reliable measure of reactive jump capacity (5).

 Are there any issues with the Incremental DJ-RSI Test?

 The duration of the ground contact time

-One of the primary issues with the incremental DJ-RSI test is the duration of the ground contact time of the test used.
+One of the primary issues with the incremental DJ-RSI Test is the duration of the ground contact time of the test used.
 For example, the ground contact time during the DJ can range between 130-300ms (2, 3).
-As the ground contact time of many sporting movements can be significantly less than this (Table 2), there is concerns regarding the tests ability to actually measure sport-specific reactive strength.
+As the ground contact time of many sporting movements can be significantly less than this (Table 2), there are concerns regarding the test’s ability to actually measure sport-specific reactive strength.

-Therefore, using the incremental DJ-RSI test may not be a useful test for sprinters as their ground contact times are significantly faster.
-In this instance, alternative RSI tests such as the 10/5 may be more applicable due to the shorter ground contact times and the higher-frequency of jumps.
-Practitioners should be well-aware of this issue when testing their athletes and pick a test which better suits the demands of their athletes.
+Therefore, using the incremental DJ-RSI Test may not be a useful test for sprinters as their ground contact times are significantly faster.
+In this instance, alternative RSI Tests such as the 10/5 may be more applicable due to the shorter ground contact times and the higher frequency of jumps.
+Practitioners should be well aware of this issue when testing their athletes and pick a test that better suits the demands of their athletes.

 - Young, W. (1995).
 Laboratory strength assessment of athletes.
 New Study Athletics.
 10, pp.88–96.
 [Link]